yifso/nteract/docs/notes/mythic-group.md

 store.dispatch(setConfigFile("/etc/app.conf"));
 ```

-The package will use that file to save any configuration options.
-The file is also watched and loaded when it changes.
+The package saves any configuration options to that file and tracks it.
+Any additional options load as the file changes.

-After this initialisation, you can then work with configuration options:
+Configuration options are available after initialization.

 ```javascript
 export const {